What can you expect to learn from this article?

 2

-26.2% - Increase in the cybersecurity workforce gap in the past year
+26.2% - Increase in the cybersecurity workforce gap from 2021

 The gap jeopardizes the most foundational functions of the profession like risk assessment, oversight and critical systems patching, and employees are feeling it.
 The study reports that 70% of cybersecurity workforce believe that their organization does not have enough cybersecurity staff to be effective, which is higher than ever.
 When asked what they believed the reason was, the most common response was My organization can’t find enough qualified talent.